 How to conduct a right to work check

-If you are a University representative (such as a recruiting manager, their designate, or a member of staff from HR) responsible for checking an individual's right to work documents (manually or online), you must take all reasonable steps to:
+Only those who have been trained in how to conduct a right to work check will be able to conduct such checks (for example, Hourly Paid Worker Requesters or a member of staff from HR).
+If you are responsible for checking an individual's right to work documents (manually or online), you must take all reasonable steps to:

 There are two types of right to work check − an online check (for non-British/Irish citizens) and a manual check (for British/Irish citizens).